 It is imperative that the parents avoid environmental toxins long before they are trying to conceive, throughout pregnancy and throughout childhood!
 The home care and personal care product industries are not regulated and products contain chemicals that adversely affect your baby’s and your own health.

 Unfortunately, over 4 billion pounds of toxic chemicals are released into our environment in the United States each year.(1) These chemicals have NOT been tested for human safety, let alone the reactions that occur with chemical combinations.
 The burden of proof rests on our children and us even though it is known that toxins can have lifelong health effects.(2) Toxins include lead in paint in older homes; mercury in certain kinds of fish; pesticides and herbicides in our homes, food, and drinking water (such as glyphosate, commercially known as Round-Up); and endocrine (hormone) disruptors, such as phthalates and BPA, in our personal care products and plastics.

-To have a healthy pregnancy, here are steps you can take at home to reduce toxin exposure:
+Steps you can take at home to reduce toxin exposure include: